In the LMFDB, we aim for every object to have its own homepage. Note the following features:

 Zeros of L-functions Search: For each L-function in the database we have identified the lowest zero above the real axis.
 It is believed that the value of this zero uniquely identifies an L-function.
 This gives an interesting and useful way of identifying an L-function.

-Downloading: You may download available large data sets, for example moment polynomials of the zeta function.
+Downloading: You may download available data, for example moment polynomials of the zeta function.
 Some data is available to download within a page, while other data may be obtained through a link in the navigation bar.